Case study, SmartSubs, Freelance, 2024

 SmartSubs: Making subscription chaos manageable

 A freelance iOS design project.
+I was brought in as the sole designer on a ten-week brief, working alongside the client's PM and development team.
 Most people have no clear idea what they're spending on subscriptions each month until something unexpected hits their account.
 SmartSubs was built to fix that, with a focused interface, intelligent cost-saving recommendations, and nothing in the way.

 Task completion rate